-Training: Since the inception of the LYB Yoga program in 2015, Kyla has trained almost 300 yoga teachers and clinicians in how to adapt yoga and meditation for TBI, including physical, cognitive, and social modifications.
+Training: Since the inception of the LYB Yoga program in 2015, Kyla has trained over 350 yoga teachers and clinicians in how to adapt yoga and meditation for TBI, including physical, cognitive, and social modifications.
 Specifically, Kyla leads 16-hour trainings which are designed for yoga teachers interested in being certified to teach in our program, as well as clinicians who want to gain knowledge and skills in how to integrate gentle yoga and meditation into their clinical practice.

 Teaching: Kyla draws on her direct experience teaching yoga, breathing exercises, and meditation to groups of individuals with TBI and their support people since 2014.
 She has been an invited faculty at several conferences related to using yoga for improving physiological and psychosocial outcomes, including at the Yoga for Traumatic Stress Conference in Sedona, AZ and the Yoga Service Conference in Rhinebeck, NH.
 Kyla also curates and contributes to the LoveYourBrain Foundation’s Meditation Movement, a series of TBI-focused audio-recorded meditations available for free on the LoveYourBrain Foundation’s website.